iekeng/iekeng/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hello there! 👋 I'm Edward Iniko, a dedicated fullstack software engineer and DevOps enthusiast on a mission to craft seamless digital experiences.
+I'm Edward Iniko, a dedicated fullstack software engineer and DevOps enthusiast on a mission to craft seamless digital experiences.
 With a deep passion for both frontend and backend development, I thrive on turning innovative ideas into robust, scalable solutions while ensuring smooth and efficient deployment pipelines.

 🛠️ **Tech Stack:**
 **Frontend:** ReactJs